-Vet school apps!
-Prompt: Discuss briefly the development of your interest in veterinary medicine Discuss those activities and unique experiences that have contributed to your preparation for a professional program.
-Discuss your understanding of the veterinary medical profession, your career goals and objectives.

-Tones I want to imbibe in my essay:

-compassion

-passion

-determination

-global/conservation mindedness

-Thesis: What drives my interest in becoming a veterinarian is the human-animal bond and how I can help that bond flourish in the most positive way.

-The opening in the great Bernese Mountain Dog’s abdomen steamed quietly as the surgeon gasped and swore under her breath, finally meeting the cause of “Sam’s” plummeting weight over the past few weeks.
-My eyes widened in a mixed state of horror and fascination as Dr. Patton proceeded to extract a grossly, lumpy, purplish organ larger than a T-bone steak from Sam’s body.
+The opening in the great Bernese mountain dog’s abdomen steamed quietly as the surgeon gasped and swore under her breath, finally meeting the cause of Sam’s plummeting weight over the past few weeks.
+My eyes widened in a mixture of horror and fascination as Dr. Patton proceeded to extract a grossly, lumpy, purplish organ larger than a T-bone steak from Sam’s body.
 She promptly cut out and dropped into my hands the cancerous spleen that had been slowly drawing life from a dog so loved by her family that her “father” had left work early just to check in on her before the surgery.

 I spent the night with sweet, gentle Sam, monitoring her condition and intravenous fluids.
-The young but massive dog groaned and whined; I offered as much verbal and tactile comfort as I could, knowing that it was Dr. Patton who had provided the true and lasting relief through the splenectomy earlier that day.
+The young but massive dog groaned and whined; I offered as much verbal and tactile comfort as I could, knowing full well that it was Dr. Patton who had provided the true and lasting relief through the splenectomy performed earlier that day.

-I had met the children who accompanied their mother and dog to the veterinary appointment that day, and had followed the progression of Sam’s declining health in her medical record.
-I had held Sam steady during the ultrasound that revealed her bleeding spleen, when Dr. Patton announced that surgery as soon as possible would save this dog’s life.
-The comfort Dr. Patton was able to offer to both Sam and to her human family had a great impact on me.
-All this happening on my very first day working at the clinic, Sam’s case—baptism by fire to the world of small animal medicine—was a major eye-opener, not only in horror and in fascination, but in discovering and defining my underlying passion for veterinary medicine.
+Soon after I met the children who accompanied their mother and dog to the veterinary appointment that day, I had followed the progression of Sam’s case.
+I was the one who had held Sam steady during the ultrasound that revealed her bleeding spleen, when Dr. Patton announced that surgery as soon as possible would save this dog’s life, and now I had witnessed Sam’s surgery and recovery.
+All of this happening on my very first day working at the clinic, Sam’s case—baptism by fire to the world of small animal medicine—was a major eye-opener, not just with the shocking revelation of a misbehaving spleen, but in discovering and defining my underlying passion for veterinary medicine.
+The comfort Dr. Patton was able to offer to both Sam and to her human family had a great and lasting impact on me.

-I had for several years envisioned myself solely as a wildlife research veterinarian that would change public policies in favor of conservation and biodiversity.
-Suddenly, I was flooded with confusion for I suddenly felt a major draw towards small animal medicine—though did not feel any less attracted to wildlife.
-The unexpected appeal I felt towards clinical practice nagged at me for weeks until I finally realized that it is not a certain type or group of animals that drives me towards veterinary medicine.
-In all capacities, it is my fascination and love for the human-animal bond.
+I had for several years envisioned myself solely as a wildlife research veterinarian who would change public policies in favor of conservation and biodiversity.
+Suddenly, I was flooded with confusion as I inexplicably felt a major draw towards small animal medicine—although I did not feel any less attracted to wildlife.
+The unexpected appeal I felt towards clinical practice nagged at me for weeks until I finally realized that it was not a certain type or group of animals that drove me towards veterinary medicine.
+In all capacities, it was my fascination and love for the human-animal bond.
 I recalled what I liked best from my experiences working at the zoo, in wildlife rehabilitation, and in pet clinics, and found a pattern.
-I realize I always find myself facilitating and participating in human-animal interactions, educating people about animals, or simply trying to understand how the people saw the animals they were involved with.
+I realized I always found myself facilitating and participating in human-animal interactions, educating people about animals, or simply trying to understand how people saw the animals they were involved with.
 I found I always sought to be the bridge between humans and animals.